 A government shutdown happens when Congress doesn’t pass legislation either temporarily or more permanently funding the government, and such a measure isn’t signed by the president.

-If Congress doesn’t approve a continuing resolution or more permanent spending measure by Friday, December 20, the federal government will shut down.
+If Congress doesn’t approve a continuing resolution or more permanent spending measure before October 1st, the federal government will shut down.

 Carnegie Library of Pittsburgh realizes that many of our neighbors are already experiencing higher than normal need.
 Our library staff have compiled a list of resources below for furloughed and unpaid workers, as well as our customers who rely on government benefits.